redox-os/website/content/news/this-month-250831.md

 ## System Improvements

-- (sys) bjorn3 fixed network booting from Debian
+- (sys) bjorn3 fixed network booting in QEMU with Debian 13
 - (sys) Ron Williams fixed the `which` tool
 - (sys) Wildan Mubarok fixed the root scheme (`:`) creation in `exampled`